 On its own, vermiculite isn’t harmful.
 However, between the years 1925 – 1990, a substantial portion of the world’s vermiculite originated from a mine in Libby, Montana.
-That mine also contained a deposit of asbestos, which contaminated the products that used vermiculite.
+That mine also contained a deposit of asbestos, in which asbestos contaminated vermiculite products and other products that used vermiculite.

 To be clear though, other common types of insulation products do not contain asbestos.
-This includes fiberglass batt and cellulose insulation, both of which are very common in residential homes.
+This includes fiberglass insulation and cellulose insulation, both of which are very common in residential homes.